How to prepare internet-based devices for co-management

-Starting in version 1802, use Configuration Manager to collect and report the device information required by Intune.
+Use Configuration Manager to collect and report the device information required by Intune.
 This information includes the device serial number, Windows product identifier, and a hardware identifier.
 It's used to register the device in Intune to support Windows Autopilot.

 In the Configuration Manager console, go to the Monitoring workspace, expand the Reporting node, expand Reports, and select the Hardware - General node.

 Run the report, Windows Autopilot Device Information, and view the results.